ibm-cloud-docs/power-iaas/configuring-ibmi-vm.md

 You must install the [minimum program temporary fix (PTFs) levels](/docs/power-iaas?topic=power-iaas-minimum-levels) on your IBM i VM.

 After you deploy an IBM i VM and install the proper PTFs, you need to accept the license agreements.
 To accept the license agreements from the console, you must press **5** on each license agreement to display them.
 Click **PF14** to accept each agreement.
-Click **Next...** and **PF15** to show more items.
 After you accept the license agreements, press **PF3** and wait until `cloud-init` configures your network and injects your license keys.

 The `cloud-init` configuration process can take up to 5 minutes. **Do not restart your system** while `cloud-init` is running.
 If you restart your system during this time, you must call IBM support to manually configure your network and license keys.
 {: important}